 Head down to the harbor for a fun late afternoon stroll.
 You’ll first pass through a section known as the Old Harbour where most of the sightseeing boats are moored.
 And if you keep going, you’ll eventually come to what’s known as the “new harbor”.

 This area comes alive at night, with the garage-style doors in a somewhat industrial-looking area opening up to reveal trendy boutiques and cozy cafes.
-With lots of dining options, we’d recommend coming hungry!
+With lots of dining options, we’d recommend to come hungry!

 Places worth checking out in the new harbor area: